Codecademy/docs/content/ai/concepts/chatgpt/chatgpt.md

 ### What is the relation to Internet Search?

 **ChatGPT** is trained by using vast quantities of data from the internet.
-However LLMs are different from internet search engines:
+However, LLMs are different from internet search engines in the following ways:

-- No ongoing daily web crawlers and updates
+- No ongoing daily web crawlers and updates.
 - Data can be out of date. **ChatGPT 3** uses data from 2021.
-- The size of the data trained in the model
+- The size of the data trained in the model.
-- ChatGPT uses a type of fine-tuning called Reinforcement Learning from Human Feedback (RLHF)
+- ChatGPT uses a type of fine-tuning called Reinforcement Learning from Human Feedback (RLHF).
 - ChatGPT-specific approaches including **prompts**, **embeddings**, and parameters such as **temperature**.

 ## History of ChatGPT